M-Davies/arma-api/README.md

 ## Usage and Examples

 View usage on my [Swagger Instance](https://app.swaggerhub.com/apis-docs/M_Davies/arma-api/1.0.0).
+See example queries below, the heroku instance can take a few seconds to spin up out of sleep so please be patient:

 - Fetch all classes: https://unofficial-arma-api.herokuapp.com//classes
 - Filter classes by mod: https://unofficial-arma-api.herokuapp.com//classes/rhs